-All decisions regarding a person's welfare entitlements while on JobPath will be taken only by appropriate officials of the Department of Employment Affairs and Social Protection, and not by JobPath personal advisors or the JobPath companies themselves.
-The JobPath companies may neither recommend nor apply a sanction to a jobseeker.
+All decisions regarding a person's welfare entitlements while on JobPath can only be taken by the appropriate officials of the Department of Employment Affairs and Social Protection.
+The JobPath service providers may neither recommend nor apply a sanction to a jobseeker and have no role whatsoever in this process.
+In the event that you fail to engage with the service, the provider simply notifies the Department and it is then up to a Deciding Officer to determine whether or not to apply a sanction based on the circumstances.